-Last week, we learned all about the physiology of the neurotransmitters responsible for feeling optimistic in “Happiness: The Wonder Drug of Well-Being.”
-We learned about what happens deep inside the cells of our bodies when we do or get something we enjoy.
+In our article, “Happiness: The Wonder Drug of Well-Being,” we explored the physiology of the neurotransmitters responsible for feeling optimistic well-being.
+This happens deep inside the cells of our bodies when we do something we enjoy.
 While some days it may seem impossible to feel good about anything, let alone feel good in your own bodies, there are several steps we can take start taking to increase happiness potential.

 Increasing Neurotransmitter Production

 To get the most reward for our efforts, here are some relatively easy things we can all do to target the production of specific neurotransmitters – dopamine, serotonin, oxytocin, and endorphins – that work in synergy to help you feel our optimal best.

 Keep moving – Erica Julson, MS, RDN, CLT, suggests exercising in a way that supports individual physical abilities and needs.
 While the jury is still out on the type and intensity level of exercise needed to stimulate significant dopamine levels, no one can argue that being physically active improves overall good health.
 We don’t have to go at it like an Olympian – a series of gentle and relaxing stretches may be all it takes.